-Drywater Productions produces 4 variations of the group.
-Unlike other bands with a cookie cooker "cast", we match the best vocalists to your music preferences.
+Drywater Productions produces 5 variations of the group.
+Unlike other bands with a cookie cooker "cast", we provide the best vocalists to suit your preferences.

 Our base package includes up to 180 minutes of playtime with no set exceeding 90 minutes.

 We customize everything to suit your tastes.
 Fill out the song form, then consult with Bruce and Andrea for recommendations.

 The play list is a collaborative effort between a majority of your song form selections and our expertise.
 We don't call it a "set list" because nothing is set.
 We call songs on the fly and keep the dance floor full by always playing the right song at every moment.

 Vocalists are booked based on your song and genre selections.

 Yes.
 A large percentage of Drywater's fee is utilized to maintain in-house PA & lighting, and to employ highly skilled and accommodating sound & lighting technicians.
 The band's production is designed to deliver maximum results with minimum space and electrical requirements.

 The best time to reserve Drywater is now, as bookings are handled on a first come, first served basis.
 Generally the band books out for weddings 8-14 months in advance and corporate and charity events 3-6 months in advance.